What is TRADJENTA?

 Do not take TRADJENTA if you are allergic to linagliptin or any of the ingredients in TRADJENTA.

-Symptoms of a serious allergic reaction to TRADJENTA may include rash, itching, flaking or peeling; raised red patches on your skin (hives); swelling of your face, lips, tongue and throat that may cause difficulty breathing or swallowing.
-If you have any symptoms of a serious allergic reaction, stop taking TRADJENTA and call your doctor or go to the emergency room right away.
+Symptoms of a serious allergic reaction to TRADJENTA may include rash, itching, flaking or peeling; raised red patches on your skin (hives); swelling of your face, lips, tongue, and throat that may cause difficulty breathing or swallowing.
+If you have any of these symptoms, stop taking TRADJENTA and call your doctor or go to the emergency room right away.

 Tell your doctor about all your medical conditions, including if you have or have had inflammation of your pancreas (pancreatitis).
 Tell your doctor about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
 TRADJENTA may affect the way other medicines work, and other medicines may affect how TRADJENTA works.
 Especially tell your doctor if you take: